tajfutas/sicomtrace/index.md

 1. Download and install the [signed version of the com0com virtual null modem driver][com0com driver].

-2. Start the com0com setup program and ensure a virtual COM port pair for the SportIdent hardware.
+2. Start the com0com setup program and ensure a virtual COM port pair for the SPORTident hardware.
    Set any of the two ports to _use Port class_: this should change its name an behavior to mimic a real COM port.

    ![com0com Setup](https://raw.githubusercontent.com/tajfutas/sicomtrace/gh-pages-shared/screenshots/setup.png)

-   More SportIdent hardware requires additional port pairs.
+   More SPORTident hardware requires additional port pairs.

 3. [Download][DOWNLOAD] and unpack SICOMTRACE to a directory you prefer.